V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PParts.md

 |   1 | Core ClampY            | 45%+   |
 |   1 | Core                   | 70%    |

 A tool mount is also needed for your specific tool.
 A list of mounts I have designed are [below](#spindle-options).
-You can also find user designed mounts on prusa printers and Thingiverse by searching "MPCNC Primo" and your tool name.
+You can also find user designed mounts on PrusaPrinters and Thingiverse by searching "MPCNC Primo" and your tool name.

 ___